Dental Implants At Johnston Dental

 How Do Dental Implants Work?

 Dental implants provide a secure and stable support for your teeth by adhering to the jaw bone itself.
 Implants are made to stay in place and should not slip or shift within your mouth.
 This adds the benefit of speaking and eating in a more natural way.
-Giving a secure fit for dentures and bridges as well as CEREC crowns that are installed over the implants.
+Giving a secure fit for dentures and bridges that are installed over the implants.
 Ordinary bridges are placed as an attachment on the teeth leaving areas that protrude and cause possible irritation around the extrusions that leave the mouth sore.
 With implants being attached directly to bone, implants give a natural feeling to mouth related activities and cause less irritation.

 One must have healthy teeth and gums to be considered for implants and should also be committed to regular oral health.
 Typically a bit more expensive than traditional dentures but worth their weight in gold due to their comfort and long lasting benefits.